-The site, on ranch land (the Forked Lightning Ranch) owned by the late Greer Garson and her husband, Buddy Fogelson, was donated with the hope that the site would be preserved for visitors.
+The site, on ranch land (the Forked Lightning Ranch) owned by the late Greer Garson and her husband, Buddy Fogelson, was donated with the hope that it would be preserved for visitors.
 The museum/visitors' center features a film narrated by Ms. Garson.
-A mile-long, paved hiking trail circles the site which has remains of pueblo dwellings, kivas and a mission church, all located on remarkably beautiful land in the Pecos valley 30 miles northeast of Santa Fe.
+A mile-long, paved hiking trail circles the site, which has remains of pueblo dwellings, kivas and a mission church, all located on remarkably beautiful land in the Pecos valley 30 miles northeast of Santa Fe.

 Our bus will depart for Santa Fe at 3:30, ariving at the hotel at about 4:00.Dinner: Dinner at the hotel from 6:00 - 7:00 PMEvening: Lecture and performance from 7:00 - 8:00 PM, taught by Native American professional musician and scholar, Ronald Roybal.
 Ron is an award-winning musician dedicated to the preservation of traditional Native American music as well as being a composer of some of his own.
 He's a fine singer, guitarist and Native American flute player.Lodging: The Courtyard by MarriottMeals Included: Breakfast, Lunch, Dinner

 The MIAC offers a huge collection of pottery, basketry, rugs, jewelry and artifacts, mostly from tribes of the southwest region.
 The exhibits are beautifully displayed and documented.

 The Museum of International Folk Art features the huge collection of folk art of Alexander Girard, displayed in charming scenarios.